vime-js/vime/README.md

 ### Why Svelte?

 * **Framework Agnostic**.
-Svelte compiles down to Vanilla JS, you can use it anywhere, regardless of what framework you choose.
-This all comes without the baggage of the entire Svelte internal system, only the parts we need come along for the ride.
+Svelte compiles down to Vanilla JS so you can use it anywhere, regardless of what framework you choose.
+This comes with all the benefits of a modern JS framework like React or Vue but without all the baggage.

 * **Lightweight**.
 Svelte code is terse in a non-cryptic way, it **can** (not will) enable us to naturally write less code (see [Write Less Code][write-less-code]).
 In addition, Svelte is able to infer at compile-time